 They also have to make important decisions on procedural matters and deal with complaints and problems that students raise about democratic processes as well as overseeing the operation of Student Ideas to ensure the system is sutdent-led.

-who represents me on the dpc?
+who represents me as the Democratic Procedures Officer?